acloudmovingby/graphit/README.md

 	sendMessage -> makeHttpRequest
 }
 ```
-What are we seeing?
-This represents the 'call graph' of that file.
 Each arrow (`A -> B`) indicates that within the code block of function/method `A`, there is a call to function/method `B`.
 If you look at the example file [here](https://github.com/acloudmovingby/graphit/blob/main/examples/example1.scala), you'll see that the method `sendMessage` makes a call to the method `sendRequest`, which in turn makes a call to 'getClient' and so on.

-Why is the output of `graphit` formatted in this way?
-The output is in the [DOT format](https://en.wikipedia.org/wiki/DOT_graph_description_language), a standardized format to represent graph data structures.
+This so-called 'call graph' of the code, is represented in the [DOT format](https://en.wikipedia.org/wiki/DOT_graph_description_language), a standardized way to represent graph data structures.
 The `graphit` user can then pipe the above output to other CLI programs that rely on this format, such as [Graphviz](https://graphviz.org/).

 ### Visualizing the graph
-But wait, seeing a graph as a DOT format is still a little unintuitive.
-It would be *way* cooler to see it immediately!
+But wait...seeing a graph as text still feels a little unintuitive.
+It would be *way* cooler to see it visually (and immediately)!
 So let's run graphit with the `--web` flag:
 ```
 graphit --web example1.scala
 ```